Dr Andromachi Georgosouli, PhD and LLM (CCLS, Queen Mary University of London); LLB (Democritus University of Thrace, Greece)

 In her paper, Dr Georgosouli considered the challenges of cross-border enforcement of the Bank Recovery and Resolution Directive and the role of the European Banking Authority (EBA) in this respect.

-- Dr Andromachi Georgosouli and Dr Miriam Goldby are co-editing a book on Systemic Risk and the Future of Insurance Regulation.
-The book draws on papers that were presented in the 2nd CCLS Roundtable on Financial Regulation (Old Library, Lloyd’s, 27 June 2013), which celebrated the launch of ILI and brings together critical perspectives from distinguished academics and practitioners in this field from the UK and the US.
+- 27 June 2013, Dr Andromachi Georgosouli and Dr Miriam Goldby are co-editing a book on Systemic Risk and the Future of Insurance Regulation.
+The book draws on papers that were presented in the 2nd CCLS Roundtable on Financial Regulation (Old Library, Lloyd’s), which celebrated the launch of ILI and brings together critical perspectives from distinguished academics and practitioners in this field from the UK and the US.
 It is due to be published in summer 2015 and it will be part of the prestigious Lloyd’s Insurance Law Library series.

 - Dr Andromachi Georgosouli will be on sabbatical from January to June 2015.
 She has been invited to spend two months as a visiting scholar at the George Washington University Law School and as a research visitor at the Legal Department of the International Monetary Fund (IMF).
 She will be doing research on the problem of regulatory incentive misalignment and the legal tools that we need to develop in order to address it using as her case study the Single Resolution Mechanism in the European Banking Union.

-- Dr Andromachi Georgosouli been invited to give a public lecture at Duke University Law School on April 1st, 2015.
+- 1 April 2015, Dr Andromachi Georgosouli been invited to give a public lecture at Duke University Law School.

 - Dr Andromachi Georgosouli is the research convenor of 'New Voices in Commercial Law' a series of CCLS seminars, which is open to academics: